howl-editor/howl/site/source/doc/api/io/process.md

 - `env`: _[optional]_ A table of keys and values that will be used as the process' environment.

+- `shell`: _[optional]_ A string specifying the shell to use for executing the command.
+The specified shell will be invoked with the `-c` parameter, with the command parameters directly following.
+This parameter is only respected if `cmd` is a string.

 An error will be raised if the specified command could not be started.
 Otherwise a process object is returned for the started command.